suncoast-devs/handbook/meta/legacy/meta/lecture-notes-project/lectures-to-do.md

+---
-# Lecture topics to do
+title: Lecture topics to do
+---

 ## Once you pick a video, send a pull request with your name added next to it